distinia/distinia/README.md

 - ⌨️ **Occupation:** Student and CEO at [iElectro](https://ielectro.altervista.org)
 - 🧐 **Interests:** Artificial Intelligence, Web Development
 - 📧 **Contact:** For collaboration, contact me at [distiniaa@gmail.com](mailto:distiniaa@gmail.com)
-## Additional Skills
-- 💻 **Hardware Repair:** Proficient in hardware repairs for computers and mobile devices.
-- 🛠️ **Software Troubleshooting:** Experienced in resolving software issues for PCs and mobile devices.
-- 📱 **Mobile Devices:** Skilled in troubleshooting and resolving software issues on mobile devices.
-- 🔧 **Social Media Management:** Excellent proficiency in social media platforms and strategies.
 ## Languages
 Throughout my journey, I have gained proficiency in various programming languages and technologies: